“It's all about the people. I've made great friends here and learned such a lot - from visitors as well as the other volunteers."

 Interested in volunteering?

-For more information about volunteering at Holehird Gardens as a member of the LHS, contact us by e-mail or phone, indicating which aspects of our work interest you so that you can be put in touch with the appropriate team leader.
+For more information about volunteering at Holehird Gardens as a member of the LHS, contact us, preferably by e-mail, indicating which aspects of our work interest you so that you can be put in touch with the appropriate team leader.